Automatic Divorce After Long Separation in PA

 Does a Long Separation Lead to an Automatic Divorce in Pennsylvania?

-If you have ever heard the saying, “if it is too easy, or too good to be true, then it probably is”?
-That is the spot on answer to anything being “automatic” as it relates to a divorce.
+If you have ever heard the saying, “if it’s too good to be true, then it probably is?”
+That is the spot on answer to anything being “automatic” as it relates to a marriage status in Pennsylvania.
 As such, there is no process for an automatic divorce after a long separation in Pennsylvania.

 While nothing is “automatic,” if you and your former spouse have been separated for at least one year the process of divorcing can become simpler.
 Talking with the experienced Philadelphia divorce attorneys at Schwartz, Fox, & Saltzman can answer your questions and help you make informed decisions for your individual case.